 Winter Gardening in Zone 6

 When should you be planting winter vegetables?
 Many cool weather crops can be planted in late summer and harvested well into the winter in zone 6.
-When planting winter vegetables in late summer, sow the seeds of semi hardy plants 10 weeks before the average first frost date and hardy plants 8 weeks before.
+When planting winter vegetables in late summer, sow the seeds of semi-hardy plants ten weeks before the average first frost date and hardy plants eight weeks before.

 It’s possible to protect cool weather crops from the cold when winter gardening in zone 6.
 A simple row cover works wonders at keeping plants warm.
 You can go a step further by constructing a hoop house out of PVC pipe and plastic sheeting.